Titusvillia sp.

 St. Louis County, Missouri

-Clicking on the picture (below) will start a sequence of 5 close-up views.
+Clicking on picture will start a sequence of 5 close-up views

 Simply click on each picture to view the next picture in the sequence.